AskMeAgain/Event-Meshinery/README.md

 * This framework lets you structure your code in a really transparent way by providing a state store independent api
 * You can separate the business from the underlying implementation layer
 * This framework is lightweight.
 Checking the inner workings is easy!
-Providing your own custom classes is super easy
+* Providing your own custom classes is also super easy
 * You can resume a process in case of error and you will start exactly where you left off
 * Fine granular configs for your thread management
+* Fast TTM: switching between state stores is super easy: Start with memory, if you need more guarantees switch to mysql or kafka!
 * Processing is done stateless.
-No need to worry about race conditions
+No need to worry about race conditions (for you)
 * Easily integrated (using Spring or by constructing everything by hand)

 ## Draw the Graph